Next Start

 • Aerospace

 According to the Bureau of Labor Statistics (BLS), the median annual salary for welders, cutters, solderers and brazers in the United States was $48,940 in May 2023.26 This means half of welders earned more and half earned less.
-Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.
+Keep in mind that a welding salary depends on several factors, including experience, employer, demand and cost of living in the area.

 It’s the specialty welding applications that can offer the most opportunity.
 Automated welding processes that use robots, lasers and electron beams are becoming more common, so welders with advanced skills will be in higher demand.
 Welders who are willing to travel or work in more extreme conditions also have the potential to earn higher pay.